 Certified Career Services Provider (CCSP)

-The credential is intended for providers offering career services in an array of roles and settings, such as consultants, coaches, advisors, workforce practitioners, facilitators, trainers, recruiters, and resume writers.
+What is the Certified Career Service Provider credential?
+The credential is intended for providers offering career services in an array of roles and settings.
+Providers might be consultants, coaches, advisors, workforce practitioners, facilitators, trainers, recruiters, and resume writers.

 Who is eligible for the CCSP?